-His experience includes numerous trials and arguments before state and federal courts, the Equal Employment Opportunity Commission, the Missouri Human Rights Commission and the U.S. Department of Labor.
+His experience includes numerous trials and arguments before state and federal courts and administrative tribunals, including the Equal Employment Opportunity Commission, the Missouri Human Rights Commission and the U.S. Department of Labor.

-The matters he handles include allegations of discrimination and wrongful termination under the Family and Medical Leave Act, Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act and the Missouri Human Rights Act.
+The matters he handles include allegations of discrimination and wrongful termination under the Family and Medical Leave Act, Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Missouri Human Rights Act and other state and federal laws.
 This work encompasses the defense of employers against retaliation and whistleblower claims and other wrongful discharge allegations.
 In another area of employment law, Dan provides counsel on cases alleging the disclosure of trade secrets and violations of noncompete agreements.

 Outside of the courtroom, Dan helps clients take steps to avoid costly lawsuits involving such personnel matters as workforce reductions, restructuring and compliance.
 His insights into the complex and rapidly changing world of employment and labor relations prepare clients to make sound business decisions in the alleviation, prevention and resolution of conflicts.
 Dan also drafts, reviews and improves policies, handbooks and employment contracts.

 A dynamic, engaging and often humorous speaker, Dan is frequently invited to present training seminars on such employment law issues as supervisory duties, interviewing and screening job applicants, sexual harassment prevention and investigation and EEOC policies and procedures, and proper termination practices.

 In his administrative position at Armstrong Teasdale, Dan plays an instrumental role in developing the firm’s strategy for current and long-term growth.
 He is also a member of the firm’s Contingent Fee Committee.
 In addition, Dan led the firm’s Employment and Labor practice area for 13 years.